Executive Leadership | Wolf Trap

 Sara Jaffe, Vice President, Development

-Akua Femi Kouyate-Tate, Vice President, Education
+Akua F. Kouyate-Tate, Vice President, Education

 Jo LaBrecque-French, Vice President, Communications and Marketing